shubhika-jain/shubhika-jain/README.md

 - 👋 Hi, I’m @shubhika-jain
-- 👀 I’m interested in development
+- 👀 I’m interested in development and Data Analytics
-- 🌱 I’m currently learning competitive programming
+- 🌱 I’m currently coompleting my Masters in Data Analaytics at Clark University
-- 💞️ I’m looking to collaborate on software developmet roles
+- 💞️ I’m looking to collaborate on Analytical roles
 - 📫 How to reach me : linkedin https://www.linkedin.com/in/shubhika-j/

 <!---